Chandgad

-Chandgad is a small city and tehsil headquarters of Chandgad taluka, of Kolhapur district in the Indian state of Maharashtra.
+Chandgad is a small town and tehsil headquarters of Chandgad taluka, of Kolhapur district in the Indian state of Maharashtra.
+It is one of the 12 talukas in Kolhapur district.
 Citizens of Chandgad are reliant on the larger cities Belgaum and Gadhinglaj for their major needs.

 Demographics

-The population is about 12,000.
+The population for Chandgad town is 12,000 and the population density is around 796 people per sq. km.
+The population for the entire Taluka is approximately 187,220, according to the 2011 Census of India.